theOGognf/finagg/docs/walkthroughs.rst

 aggregating data for a subset of companies, industries, and economic data series (depending on the subpackage being used).

+Although these walkthroughs will provide you with enough information to use **finagg** to aggregate data from the implemented APIs, it's recommended you still explore the respective official API documentations to get a good understanding of how each API is organized and what data is provided through each API.

 These walkthroughs assume your environment contains the necessary environment variables to enable using the respective APIs.
 See the :doc:`configuration docs <configuration>` for more info on configuring your